Firewalls and Network Segmentation

 Firewalls and network segmentation are foundational security controls that limit attack surfaces, contain breaches, and enforce trust boundaries.

 This article explains how firewalls work, how segmentation reduces risk, and how both are applied together in real-world network designs.
+For a broader understanding of how traffic flows across networks, read How the Internet Works.

 What a Firewall Actually Does